Stormtrooper0744/Project-hacker-s-Swiss-army-knife/README.md

 # Project-hacker-s-Swiss-army-knife
-To make a Swiss army knife to make a powerful Multi-Tool allowing other functionalities such as DDoS attacks, Port Scanning and IP Lookup.
+To make the hackers  Swiss army knife  and to make a powerful Multi-Tool allowing other functionalities such as DDoS attacks, Port Scanning and IP Lookup.